Semiconductor Quartz Glass for the Fab Environment

 Annealing & Thermal Treatment

-For RTP systems, quartz acts as the window between the lamp array and the wafer, transmitting the intense near-infrared radiation of halogen or arc lamps to the silicon surface.
-The optical quality of the quartz window affects the uniformity of the radiant flux pattern and therefore the uniformity of temperature across the wafer.
+For RTP systems, a quartz window sits between the lamp array and the wafer.
+It transmits intense near-infrared radiation to the silicon surface.
+The optical quality of this window directly affects temperature uniformity across the wafer.

 Wet Chemical Cleaning

-Wet cleaning is performed at multiple points in the wafer flow — before and after deposition, after photolithography, and as final cleaning before thermal steps — because particle contamination and surface chemical states directly affect yield.
-The RCA clean sequence removes organic, metallic, and oxide contaminants using hydrogen peroxide with ammonia or hydrochloric acid at elevated temperatures.
+Wet cleaning happens at multiple points in the wafer flow.
+It removes particles, metallic contaminants, and surface films.
+The RCA clean sequence uses hydrogen peroxide with ammonia or HCl at elevated temperatures.
 Piranha strips heavy organics.
 HF removes native oxide.

-All FGQuartz wet-bench tanks are fusion-welded from flat quartz plate — no adhesive joints, no metal fittings inside the chemical zone.
-This construction eliminates the contamination and failure modes associated with PTFE-gasketed or epoxy-bonded assemblies.
+All FGQuartz wet-bench tanks are fusion-welded from flat quartz plate.
+There are no adhesive joints.
+There are no metal fittings inside the chemical zone.
+This removes the contamination risks common in gasketed or epoxy-bonded assemblies.

 Silicon Epitaxial Growth

-Selecting the right quartz component is not only about dimensions.
-Grade selection, surface preparation, and handling all affect the cleanroom outcome.
+Choosing the right quartz component goes beyond dimensions alone.
+Grade selection, surface preparation, and handling all affect cleanroom results.

 Clear vs. Opaque Quartz: Choosing the Right Grade